Yaul language: Word order

-Core Argument Alignment
+Core argument alignment

 Ulwa displays one SAP alignment: nominative-accusative.
 There is no known evidence of ergative-absolutive alignment.
 This is based on the different forms of third person found.
 The third person form for both the S and A arguments is mï, while the form for third person P argument is ma=.
 Since this only occurs for third person markings, it appears that besides this, Ulwa has neutral alignment.

 Below is an example using the third person mï for the A argument, and the clitic ma= for the P argument: